Currency in circulation: Foreign currency reserves

 Central banks of many countries hold currency of another country in their foreign exchange reserves, which can include banknotes, deposits, bonds, treasury bills and other government securities.
 The cash component is counted by the issuing central bank as part of its currency in circulation.

-History

 Total currency in circulation

 In 1990, total currency in circulation in the world passed the equivalent of one trillion United States dollars.
 After 12 years, in 2002 this figure was two trillion USD, and in 2008 it had increased to four trillion USD.
 (These figures do not make allowance for inflation or population changes.)

 The Bank for International Settlements provides detailed statistics of the worth of banknotes and coins for 18 major currencies used by the member states of the Committee on Payments and Market Infrastructures (CPMI).
 The table below shows the statistics as of 31 December 2016 in billions of US dollars using the exchange rate at the end of the year.
 The total value is $4,687 billion.